 American Camp Association (ACA) accreditation means that the camp you are considering for your child cares enough to undergo a thorough annual review of its operation—more than 250 standards from staff qualifications and training to emergency management.
 ACA collaborates with experts from the American Academy of Pediatrics, the American Red Cross and other youth service agencies to assure that current practices reflect the most up-to-date, research-based standards in camp operation.
 All our camps are ACA certified.
 A health care supervisor staffs the camp health center and a local physician is on call.

 All campers are required to have a physical examination within 12 months prior to arriving at camp.
-All health forms must be completed and signed by a physician each year (including inoculation update) and submitted no later than May 1, 2016.
+All health exam forms must be completed and signed by a physician each year (including inoculation update) and submitted no later than May 1, 2016.
 In addition, the immunization record for each child must include the following vaccines: Hepatitis B for all children born after December 31, 1992 (3 doses are required); Diphtheria, Tetanus Toxoids and Pertussis (at least 4 doses); MMR (2 doses or proof of laboratory evidence of immunity) and Polio (3 to 4 doses depending on the type).
-Health forms are sent to campers with the confirmation packets and are available online.
+The Camper Health History form is available to fill out online.
 If a camper will attend more than one Girl Scout camp this summer, please list all camp names and sessions on the health form.
 Make an appointment with your family doctor for a physical or to obtain copies of current immunization and exam records early.

 No child may attend camp without submitting a health form.